adamdjbrett/doctrineofdiscovery.org/_includes/snip/import.md

 ### [Panel B110](#B110)

 #### [International Dimensions of the Doctrine of Discovery Panel II](#B110)
-- *Terry Reeder, Syracuse University, Chair*
+- *Sara	Shute, Indigenous Values Initiative, Chair*
 - S. Lily Mendoza, Oakland University, "An Unholy Wedding: Christianity, Civilizational Supremacy and the In/visibility of “Race” in Post-colonial Philippines"
 - Eglute Trinkauskaite, Maryland Institute College of Art, "Christian Nationalism in the Lithuanian context"
 - Telma Alencar, York University, "Silencing the Doctrine of Discovery in Brazil"